hamishcunningham/pi-tronics/simbamon/README.txt

 The daemon is implemented in three chunks:

-- /etc/default/simbamon -- a set of config variables
+- /etc/default/simbamond -- a set of config variables; see ./simbamond.default
 - /usr/sbin/simbamon     -- the daemon itself
-- /etc/init.d/simbamond -- init interface to start/stop/etc. the daemon
+- /etc/init.d/simbamond  -- init interface to start/stop/etc. the daemon; see
+  ./simbamond.init

 There are also: